 Turnover Rate of solids

-6. Two – Phase Theory of fluidization
+6. Questions on Two – Phase Theory of fluidization

 The section contains questions on time distribution of solids, diffusion model, bubbles causing, emulsion phase, interpretation of solid mixing data.